oliverstickel/oliverstickel.github.io/index.md

 *European EFRE-fund (EFRE.NRW), about 3m€.*

 `2017-2020`
-**FAB 101** [was a joint research project](https://fab101.de) of four German universities on Fab Labs and digital fabrication in academia.
+**FAB 101** [was a research project](https://fab101.de) of four German universities on Fab Labs in academia.
 It focused on cooperation, tools, education and infrastructure.
-I developed the core idea for the project, led the proposal and was overall project manager as well as part of the operative team.
+I developed the core idea, led the proposal and was overall project manager as well as part of the operative team.
 *Federal Ministry of Education and Research, about 1.2m€.*

 `2016-2018`
 **YALLAH** - "You All Are Hackers" [was a student exchange / hackathon project](https://yallah.exchange/).
-Students from Palestine and Germany visited each other for multiple stays, worked on socio-economical issues using "maker-methods" and created an [art exhibition](https://exhibition.yallah.exchange/ ).
-I had the project idea after my own visits to Palestine as a student, led the proposal and helped to recruit and set up the staff who took over the project.
+Students from Palestine and Germany visited each other, worked on socio-economical issues using "maker-methods" and created an [art exhibition](https://exhibition.yallah.exchange/).
+I developed the core idea after my own visits to Palestine as a student, led the proposal and helped recruit and set up the staff who took over.
 *German Academic Exchange Service (DAAD), about 225.000€.*

 `2016-2018`
-**ZEIT.RAUM Siegen** was a project between a regional museum, three university chairs and [Fab Lab Siegen](https://fablab-siegen.de/projekte/zeitraum-siegen/) to [develop](https://github.com/FabLabSiegen/zeitraum) a 3D-printed, interactive city model and a [regional Wiki](https://wiki.zeitraum-siegen.de/) for a museum installation.
-I coordinated the ideation phase, wrote most of the proposals and was part of the negotiation team.
-In the project, I built the first prototypes for model and wiki and recruited the project staff.
+**ZEIT.RAUM Siegen** was a project between a museum, three university chairs and [Fab Lab Siegen](https://fablab-siegen.de/projekte/zeitraum-siegen/) to [develop](https://github.com/FabLabSiegen/zeitraum) a 3D-printed, interactive city model and a [regional Wiki](https://wiki.zeitraum-siegen.de/) for a museum installation.
+I coordinated the ideation phase, wrote most of the proposals, was part of the negotiation team, built the first prototypes for model and wiki and recruited the project staff.
 *Regional societies, University of Siegen, other sources, about 190.000€ ([funding brochure I designed](files/zeitraum-siegen-broschuere.pdf)).*

 `2015-2016`